koengr/QCforBusiness/_part3/chapter_2.md

 A probability to succeed of 37% sounds bad, but for truly high-end computations we might actually be okay with that.
-If the program results in a recipe for a brand-new medicine, or if it would tell us the perfect design for an aeroplane wing, then surely we don't mind repeating the computation 10 or 100 times, after which we're very likely to learn this breakthrough result.
+If the program results in a recipe for a brand-new medicine, or if it tells us the perfect design for an aeroplane wing, then surely we don't mind repeating the computation 10 or 100 times, after which we're very likely to learn this breakthrough result.
 On the other hand, if the probability of success is